Laser Therapy Frequently Asked Questions

 It does.
 However, there are a lot of unscrupulous vendors and “scientists” who are overselling the utility of this technology, making claims that are not substantiated by clinical practice.
 FDA has approved laser therapy only for “temporary relief of minor muscle and joint pain, muscle spasm, pain and stiffness associated with arthritis and promoting relaxation of the muscle tissue and to temporarily increase local blood circulation”.
 However, there is also a substantial body of research and clinical experience that indicates that laser therapy is efficient for wound healing.
 Anything beyond these indications is at best not proven.

-What species can be treated with a laser?
+What species can be treated with a laser therapy?

 Pretty much any animal can be treated, including companion animals (dogs, cats), horses, exotic (birds, reptiles, etc.), and livestock.